Color and the Mark

 Light Backgrounds

-The positive-use mark with the blue logotype is used on light backgrounds.
+The three-color University mark (see examples below) with the Beaver Blue (Pantone 287) logotype is designed for use on light backgrounds.

 Dark Backgrounds